claroline/Claroline/README.md

 The *app/build/tools* directory gathers configuration files for various php tools (PHPMD, PHPCS, PHPUnit with code coverage, etc.).
 These can be used individually or get called by Ant, i.e. within a CIS Job (for a list of relevant tools and a way to use it with Jenkins, see http://jenkins-php.org/).
-Only requirements are :
+Providing that the tools are correctly installed, the only requirements are :

 * A valid *app/config/parameters.ini* file (see above).

-* A valid *app/build/tools/phpunit.xml* file (see *app/build/tools/phpunit.xml.dist * for
+* A valid *app/build/tools/phpunit.xml* file (see *app/build/tools/phpunit.xml.dist* for
   further instructions).

 If you want to launch a build with Ant locally, use :